Impact

 Risk and Exploitability

 The CVSS score of 7.4 classifies the issue as high severity.
-EPSS data is not available, but the DoH service is exposed to the network, making remote exploitation plausible.
+The EPSS score of 0.00024 indicates a very low probability of exploitation, yet the DoH service is exposed to the network, making remote exploitation plausible.
 The vulnerability is not listed in the CISA KEV catalog.
-As the flaw can be triggered by remotely sent DoH packets, the likely attack vector is remote over the network, requiring only access to the configured DoH port.
+Based on the description, it is inferred that the likely attack vector is remote over the network, requiring only access to the configured DoH port.
 Until the patch is applied, any deployment with DoH enabled should be treated as high risk.

 OpenCVE Enrichment